Asia is the only continent in the world where developed, emerging, and frontier markets are located all in one place.

 Some uncertainty persists regarding this land lease legitimacy following the end of China’s “One Country, Two Systems” policy in 2047.

-Locals believe the government will renew all leases at that time, and Beijing has insisted that this will be the case, but the current situation in Hong Kong casts doubt on that assumption.
+Locals believe the government will renew all leases at that time, and Beijing has insisted that this will be the case.
+Yet the current situation in Hong Kong casts some doubt on that assumption.

-In general, we recommend avoiding leasehold property in any country simply because there are so many better investment options.
+In general, we recommend avoiding leasehold property anywhere simply because there are so many better investment options in Asia.

 All other things equal, it’s risky to invest in an asset that you can’t ever truly own.
 Look globally at other opportunities instead, unless you’re specifically set on buying property in Hong Kong for other reasons.

-If you want to permanently live in Hong Kong, then you will likely need to purchase a home, but unless you are a high-net-worth individual aiming to use Hong Kong property as a store of value, there are better investments throughout Asia.
+If you want to permanently live in Hong Kong, then you’ll likely need to purchase a home.
+But unless you are a high-net-worth individual aiming to use Hong Kong property as a store of value, there are better investments throughout Asia.

-Many of the benefits found in Hong Kong’s real estate market are available elsewhere in jurisdictions where there is no concern about mainland China stepping in.
+Many of the benefits found in Hong Kong’s real estate market are equally available in jurisdictions where there’s no concern about mainland China stepping in.

 If you are still interested in purchasing property in Hong Kong, we recommend you begin by reading up on the best property developers in China.